treeverse/lakeFS/docs/index.md

 * It is format-agnostic.
 * It works with numerous data tools and platforms.
 * Your data stays in place.
-* It minimizes data duplication via a copy-on-write mechanism.
+* It eliminates the need for data duplication using [zero-copy branching](understand/model.md#zero-copy-branches).
 * It maintains high performance over data lakes of any size.
 * It includes configurable garbage collection capabilities.
 * It is proven in production and has an active community.